 Notice where in your body you can feel it the most.
 What happens when you take a deep breath?
 When you hold eye contact with a stranger, does the fear get stronger?
 Stand up straight and lift your head up.
 What happens then?

 Don’t try to change what you feel.
 Simply notice what happens.
 Instead of pushing the anxiety away, observe what’s going on.
-This trains your mind that anxiety in social situations is not something that needs to be avoided.
+This trains your mind that anxiety in social situations is not something that needs to be avoided and you learn how to handle social anxiety naturally.

 Step 2: Do What You Deeply Care About

-We usually feel the most vulnerable and the most anxious in the areas we value most in life.
+We usually feel the most vulnerable and the most anxious in the areas we value most in life, especially when dealing with social anxiety.

 I’ve never met a socially anxious person who didn’t care about having friends or connecting with people.